Darkness4/blog/pages/blog/2023-09-16-road-to-replicable-infrastructure/page.md

 #### Building the kernel, install kernel modules, packing the kernel

 Normally, we would install the kernel sources inside the image, compile it and install the kernel modules.
-However, to make the image light, we will compile the kernel outside of the root file-system.
+However, to make the image light, we will compile the kernel outside the root file-system.

 If we were to use `dnf` and `debootstrap`, we just have to install the `kernel` packages inside the root file-system and grab the kernel from the `/boot` directory.